makerdao/testchain-client/README.md

 await client.api.getChain(id)
 ```

 ### WEBSOCKET API

 This section lists the chain functions the client provides to interact with the websocket api.
-This is done over a websocket connections and we will examine in the next section how to intercept and monitor events coming from these
+This is done over a websocket connection and we will examine in the next section how to intercept and monitor events coming from them.
-connections.

 As previously mentioned, when the `client` is initialised, it automatically
 opens the `'api'` channel.
 We use this channel to create our chains instances by